OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Silverlight Application Storage**.
 Websites or applications that use Microsoft Silverlight technology also have the ability to store data by using Silverlight Application Storage.
 To learn how to manage or block such storage, see the Silverlight section of this privacy statement.

-Learn MoreTop of page Products provided by your organization—notice to end usersProducts provided by your organization—notice to end users
+Learn moreTop of page Products provided by your organization—notice to end usersProducts provided by your organization—notice to end users

 If you use a Microsoft product with an account provided by an organization you are affiliated with, such as your work or school account, that organization can: